wahid18-maqs/gprmax_chatbot/README.md

 3. Select "+ Create new secret key", give it a name, and select "Create secret key"

 The chatbot will ask you for your OpenAI API key on launch in order to access the OpenAI language models.
+These keys are only stored by the program temporarily and locally, never elsewhere.
+Keep your API key safe, as access to it will allow others to generate API calls on your behalf.

 ![api](images/openapi.png)